sanamlimbu/canavs-reports/README.md

 Currently, there is no authentication implemented.
 However, `withAuth` middleware is available and can be used if authentication is required.

 Supabase can be used for user authentication, handling login and token generation seamlessly.
 The client can then include the token as a bearer token in API requests to authenticate users.

+# Deployment

+The provided Terraform files deploy a Go binary as an AWS Lambda function behind an API Gateway.
+Modify the Terraform configuration and make any necessary adjustments to meet the requirements.